buwilliams/bliss-0.2/README.md

 ## Todo this week

+- move app state manager to library (consider using different state manager and don't force new apps to have it right away)
+- ui: make components and properties toggle work as expected
+- ui: settings pane/modal ???
 - bug: adding new component expands currently selected on???
 - bug: on bliss page load, dependencies are missing
 - bug: reload deps on packages update (save, load)